michael-lang/sample-ng2-mvc/tutorial-creation.md

 ## How to recreate a similar project
 This project basic setup was inspired by Mithun Pattankar at http://www.mithunvp.com/using-angular-2-asp-net-mvc-5-visual-studio/
- * also see the repo: https://github.com/mithunvp/ng2Mvc5Demo
+Also see the repo: https://github.com/mithunvp/ng2Mvc5Demo Mithun's work helped me get a angular2 project started with NPM and Visual Studio.
+This sample will build from his work into creating useful Application components.

 The C# code structure was influenced by other commercial projects I created using https://github.com/michael-lang/candor-common

-Mithun's work helped me get a angular2 project started with NPM and Visual Studio.
-This sample will build from his work into creating useful Application components.
 The following instructions document the steps taken to create this project.

 ### Step 1 - Create the project